verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/IstioLoadBalancerCreationIssue.md

 ---

 ### Summary
-Analysis detected that the Verrazzano installation failed while creating loadbalancer for the Istio Ingress Gateway.
+Analysis detected that the Verrazzano installation failed while creating load balancer for the Istio Ingress Gateway.

-The root cause appears to be that the while creating public loadbalancer there were no public subnet available.
+The root cause will be while creating public load balancer there were no public subnet available.
 ### Steps

 Refer to the platform-specific environment setup for your platform [here]({{< relref "/docs/setup/platforms/_index.md" >}}).